 By the end of the 18th century the Newtonian scheme was decisive in convincing the world that nature is mathematically designed and that the true laws of nature are mathematical.
 Newton's amazing contributions were made possible by his reliance on mathematical description even where physical understanding was completely lacking.
 Newton placed mathematical description and deduction at the forefront of all scientific accounts and prediction.
 While this position was attacked by David Hume and others, Immanuel Kant affirmed that all axioms and theorems of mathematics were "truths" (1781).
 However, Kant argued that science was a world of sense impressions arranged and controlled by the mind in accordance with innate categories such as space, time, cause and effect and substance.
-"The mind contains furniture into which the guests must fit" (Kline, 1980, p.
+"The mind contains furniture into which the guests must fit" (Kline 1980 p.
 77).

 The development of non-Euclidean geometry finally led to the recognition that mathematics was not a body of truths.
-The debate over the "anticipatory function" of the language of math continues (Kuyk, 1977, pp. 141-170).
+The debate over the "anticipatory function" of the language of math continues (Kuyk 1977 pp. 141-170).
 That is, does the axiomatic language "run ahead" of verbal language such that the manipulation of a formula leads to a result that could not be thought to be true before the manipulation.
 Whether mathematics offers a more useful (powerful) linguistic structure for the social sciences is not the issue of this essay.
-However, those readers interested in the application of this problem in the language structure used in system dynamics are referred to the work of Forrester on the counterintuitive behavior of social systems (Forrester, 1971).
+However, those readers interested in the application of this problem in the language structure used in system dynamics are referred to the work of Forrester on the counterintuitive behavior of social systems (Forrester 1971)[!].

-The salient point is that orthodox economic analysis adopted the linguistic structure of differential calculus with the "marginalist" revolution in the late nineteenth century.
+The salient point is that orthodox economic analysis adopted the linguistic structure of differential calculus with the "marginalist" revolution in the last half of the nineteenth century.
 The structure of the adopted calculus resulted in the dominant theoretical role played by a single economic agent.
 Ideologically, this shifted the focus away from the "political economy" of society to the "economics" of utility maximization by the individual.
+The analogy used by the metaphor was that an individual's "utility" was like the physical unit of "energy".
 The new linguistic structure introduced new "words"; derivative and infinitesimal.
 The marginalists used these to isolate relationships by the necessary linguistic constraint of assuming "other things remain equal" so that the changes in the economic variable on which they focused was not to be systematically related to the variation in the variables they were ignoring.
-The need for simplification in the new symbolic language structure was invoked to support the position that the assumptions of a theory should be removed from the ambit of criticism (Friedman, p.
-14).
+The need for simplification in the new symbolic language structure was invoked to support the position that the assumptions of a theory should be removed from the ambit of criticism.
 Abstraction assumptions are not an element of the "axiomatic structures" of the theory and therefore may be ignored by the formalistic language of the model.
-Some believe that the deterministic language of differential calculus and the "representative" individual economic agent were merely expository devices chosen because of their pedagogical utility (Gill, p.
+Some believe that the deterministic language of differential calculus and the "representative" individual economic agent were merely expository devices chosen because of their pedagogical utility (Gill 1981 p.
 76).